 - Enjoy 10% off any items remaining on your registry after your baby’s expected arrival date.

 - Registry checklist and expert buying guides will help you make informed decisions before making major purchases.

 - Free buybuybaby.com goody bag upon registering (pick up in stores, limited areas).

-You may be one of those blessed women who don’t leak all the time but I was not!
+- Breast pads--You may be one of those blessed women who don’t leak all the time but I was not!
 After I had my first child, I seriously spent more money on disposable breast pads than diapers.
 I am NOT kidding!
 After that, I got smart and bought washable breast pads like these to save us a bundle of money.
 If you are expecting your first, maybe buy some disposable ones or just a couple of pairs of the washables until you know for sure how your body will be.
-May the odds be ever in your favor!!

 If this is your first baby, chances are, you will get a lot of baby clothes at your baby shower (make sure someone throws one for you!!).
 You will still need to fill in the gaps with what you don’t get, not to mention all the years to come as your baby grows.
 Let me give you some valuable advice on this: BUY USED!
 Kids go through clothes SO fast and there is an endless sea of mothers out there who have boxes of baby clothes sitting in their basements.

 Better yet, before you buy, ask around to see if someone just wants to get rid of their clothes.
 Better you than good will, right?
 90% of my kids clothes have come from hand downs.
 I usually have MORE than what they need!
 There are times I do buy a new outfit, but it is a rarity!